Alitalia seen running out of options after disappointing cash call

 "Alitalia needs to cut its debt significantly, but so far there have been no moves from the Italian banks."

-The banks exposed to Alitalia's debt include Italy's two top lenders UniCredit and Intesa Sanpaolo, troubled Monte dei Paschi di Siena and Banca Popolare di Sondrio, a source close to the matter said.
+The banks exposed to Alitalia's debt include Italy's two top lenders UniCredit (CRDI.MI) and Intesa Sanpaolo (ISP.MI), troubled Monte dei Paschi di Siena (BMPS.MI) and Banca Popolare di Sondrio (BPSI.MI), a source close to the matter said.

 "Any fresh liquidity crisis could lead to aircraft re-possessions unless Alitalia can reschedule payments," a Milan-based analyst said.